 This little bay is just past the northernmost fishing village of Charlotteville.
 Follow the road along the coastline through town and continue as far up the track as your vehicle will allow.
 There is a little widened area where you can park before walking down a series of concrete steps to reach the beach.
 It’s a beautiful stretch of sand with excellent snorkelling and few people thanks to the extra effort needed to reach it.

-Any Tobago itinerary has to provide an opportunity to experience some of the local culture.
+Any sightseeing in Tobago has to provide an opportunity to experience some of the local culture.
 Trinidad and Tobago has such a vibrant culture that no trip here would be complete without something from this list.

-If you are in Tobago over Easter, you must head to Buccoo Village to watch the goat races! where else would you get such an opportunity??
-We haven’t had a chance to see this spectacle but it’s a big deal for locals.
+If you are in Tobago over Easter, you must head to Buccoo Village to watch the goat races!
+Where else would you get such an opportunity??
+We haven’t had a chance to see this spectacle but it’s a big deal for locals and certainly one of the more unique Tobago sights.
 I’d love to hear about it if you see it.

 Curried Crab and Dumpling